When to Keep Your Child Home from School

 - Undiagnosed rash anywhere on the body

 - Head lice that has not been treated

 * These symptoms must be excluded in accordance with the COVID-19 exclusion rules listed in the COVID-19 protocols.

 It is important to remember that schools are required to exclude students with certain illnesses from school for periods of time as identified in state rules.

-For example, if your child has a fever over 100 degrees, he or she must stay out of school until fever free for 24 hours without fever-reducing medications.
-In addition, students with vomiting or diarrheal illnesses must stay home until they no longer are vomiting or have diarrhea (without the use of medications) for at least 24 hours.
+In addition, students with vomiting or diarrheal illnesses must stay home until they are no longer vomiting or have diarrhea (without the use of medications) for at least 24 hours.